Semester 1 Credit Value: | 20 |

 Seminars develop this knowledge further and provide a structured learning space where students practise the skills of close textual analysis, critical debate and the evaluation of critical positions.

-Students need time to complete the formative essay and the summative essay as well as the reflective piece.
+Students need time to complete the mid-module essay and the summative essay.

 Seminar tutors will allocate students to self-directed study groups which will meet in advance of their seminar.